michibo/feyntrop/README.md

 ```
 ./feyntrop < low_level_input.json
 ```
 In the top-level directory.
 The output should be the value of the Feynman integral of the wheel graph with three spokes.
-This output roughly looks as follows:
+This output roughly looks as follows (see the **Low-level interface** section below for details of the format):
 ```
 {"IGtr":84.0,"integral":[[[7.215238614660525,0.00203586844683068],[0.0,0.0]],[[-57.629482716637696,0.018239280410844466],[0.0,0.0]],[[240.79344300578586,0.09697082078903732],[0.0,0.0]]],"seconds preprocessing":0.001007578,"seconds sampling":2.0064038810000002}
 ```